Your Client Named Their Critic.The Worksheet Says "Inner Critic."

 - • Clinicians who want AI to do parts work (you always review and edit)

-- • Anyone expecting free unlimited use (we offer 2 free, then subscription)
+- • Anyone expecting free unlimited use (free accounts include 5 worksheets, then Pro is $29/mo)

 How It Works